Course Schedule

 Grading Policy

-• 25% of your grade will be determined by a final project.
+75% of your grade will be determined by a series of three exams and applied projects.

 Collaboration